 Studying in Japan is an adventure of a lifetime.
-Whether you came here for the culture, to study a specific course in a university, or if you just want to experience living out of your comfort zone, Japan is one of the best places to be in for these reasons.
+Whether you came here for the culture, to study a specific course in a university, or to experience living out of your comfort zone, Japan is one of the best places to be in.
 It’s really yabai (crazy/fun)!
 There are a lot of beautiful views, interesting places, funny moments, and of course, challenging times.
 But all of these are part of an experience that will make you grow and strengthen you as a person.

 In this article, we’re going to show you what it’s like studying at Kyushu University, also known as Kyudai.
 Here’s a glimpse of the MEXT experience of scholars at Kyudai to show you the nuances of life in Japan, outside of Tokyo.